-- Pre-requisites: All required - o CIST 1305 Program Design and Development
+- Pre-requisites: All required - o CIST 1305 Program Design and Development, with a minimum grade of "C"

 CIST 2382 Mobile Application Development II (4)

 This course provides an opportunity to develop a working knowledge of mobile programming that Includes creating, editing, executing, and debugging mobile applications.
 Students learn how to use mobile development technologies and toolkits to develop mobile applications.